brando90/ultimate-utils/README.md

 ssh -> for now in afs because previous stuff broke when it was in dfs, need to test a little more code/git -> code in /afs/cs.stanford.edu/u/brando9, so that push/sftp on save works in pycharm.
-Symlink them to afs so that they are visible at home=dfs/... push on save -> root of projs /afs/cs.stanford.edu/u/brando9, make sure if you have root set automatically that you give the relative path on the deployment mapping (avoid putting root of hpc twice by accident) wandb -> to local lfs of cluster, since that file really doesnt matter to me, just has to be somewhere so wandb works, see echo $LOCAL_MACHINE_PWD or/and ls $LOCAL_MACHINE_PWD
+Symlink them to afs so that they are visible at home=dfs/... push on save -> root of projs /afs/cs.stanford.edu/u/brando9, make sure if you have root set automatically that you give the relative path on the deployment mapping (avoid putting root of hpc twice by accident) wandb -> to local lfs of cluster, since that file really doesnt matter to me, just has to be somewhere so wandb works, see echo $LOCAL_MACHINE_PWD or/and ls $LOCAL_MACHINE_PWD, (if it fails put to dfs)

 # conda ->  dfs and two back ups
 conda -> /dfs/scratch0/brando9 so any server has access to it, plus they are big so dont want to overwhelm afs (does symlinking conda to afs makes sense?), ls /dfs/scratch0/brando9/miniconda/envs & python -c "import uutils;uutils.get_home_pwd_local_machine_snap()" should work